Darsh-A/Quick-Tabs/README.md

 ## Usage

-1. **Opening Quick Tabs**: Right-click any link → "Open Quick Tab"
+1. **Opening Quick Tabs**:
+   - Right-click any link → "Open Quick Tab"
+   - **Drag-and-Drop**: Drag a link from any webpage or application onto the Quick Tabs taskbar (bottom-right of the window).
+The taskbar will appear dynamically when a link is dragged over the browser window.
 2. **Managing Windows**:
    - Drag the header to move
    - Use resize handle (bottom-right) to resize
-   - Minimize/Close buttons in header
+   - Minimize/Close buttons in header (this can also be done if through URL bar if you have Zen Command Palette)
+   - **Renaming Titles**: Double-click on the Quick Tab's title in its header to edit its name.
+Press Enter to save or Escape to cancel.
 3. **Taskbar**: Hover over the taskbar (bottom-right) to see all Quick Tabs
 4. **Switching**: Click taskbar items to focus or restore minimized tabs